sheltermanager/asm3/src/static/pages/manual/_sources/publishing.rst.txt

 * needsconstantcare (Yes/No): This can be used to indicate that an adoptable cannot be left by itself.

-* breederid (Text): Dogs located in QLD with a date of birth after 26th May 2017 require a breeder number.

 * bredincareofgroup (Yes/No): Indicates the animal was bred whilst in the care of the group.
 Setting this to true makes breederid mandatory for all listings in South Australia after July 2018.

 * needsfoster (Yes/No): Indicates that foster care is required for the animal.

-* sourcenumber (Text): Required for all cat and dog listings in Victoria

-* picnumber (Text): Required for all livestock listings in Victoria

-* rehomingorganisationid (Text): For cats and dogs in NSW, this field OR a microchip number OR breederid must be supplied.

 .. note:: PetRescue integration relies on you naming your breeds and species with the same values that they do.
 If a breed does not match one of the PetRescue breeds, ASM will send it as "Mixed Breed" instead.